 New York – one of the most iconic cities in the world.
 Over my next few posts I’m going to bring you some NYC guides, starting with the perfect 2 day itinerary in New York for first timers.
-If you have longer than 2 days in the city, check out my other area guides in NYC (coming soon), and my extension recommendations below.
+If you have longer than 2 days in the city, check out my extension recommendations at the end of the post below.

 Now let me start by saying – there is absolutely no way you can see everything New York has to offer in 2 days.
 But you can get round the majority of the main sites if you pack some really comfortable shoes and plan for full on long days sightseeing.